The Romanian Journal Anthropological Researches and Studies (ISSN 2360-3445; ISSN-L 2360-3445) is an annual journal and publishes:

 The journal does not take charges for processing and submission of articles.

-As a condition for publishing the articles, all authors of the accepted papers will be required to sign a CC BY-NC License Agreement (download the form here), in accordance with the 'Creative Commons Attribution-NonCommercial License CC BY-NC'.
+As a condition for publishing the articles, all authors of the accepted papers will be required to sign a CC BY-NC License Agreement in accordance with the 'Creative Commons Attribution-NonCommercial License CC BY-NC'.
+For further information, see AUTHORS GUIDELINES.

 The ARS journal subscribes to the principles and international standards for editors, reviewers, and authors of the Committee on Publication Ethics (COPE).
 In order to protect the dignity, rights, and welfare of all research participants, it also adheres to the ethical values, norms, and procedures for biological and medical research with human beings as stipulated by the Declaration of Helsinki, the Oviedo Convention, etc.